aslak01/ocamlinvoice/ocaml-backend/docs/TESTING.md

 # Testing Guide

-This document describes the testing strategy and implementation for the OCaml invoice generator.
+This document describes the testing strategy and implementation for the OCaml invoice splitter.

 ## Test Structure